Humanitarian impact of the Sudanese civil war (2023–present): Healthcare and disease burden

 Before the war, Sudan's health system was severely underfunded and fragmented, marked by acute shortages of medical staff, vast inequalities in access and quality of care, and a reliance on out-of-pocket payments by nearly the entire population.
+Despite these weaknesses, Sudan had made important gains in controlling infectious diseases such as malaria, cholera and measles, following years of sustained work by national authorities and international health partners.
+Much of this progress has been quickly reversed as a result of the conflict.

 The ongoing war devastated Sudan's already fragile health system, crippling service delivery and staffing.
-In May 2023, early in the conflict, the World Health Organization documented around 26 attacks on health facilities, some of which caused casualties among medical staff and civilians.
+In April 2023, hospitals were overwhelmed as wounded people arrived in large numbers, with doctors' groups reporting severe staff shortages and dwindling medical supplies.
+In May that year, the World Health Organization (WHO) had recorded around 26 attacks on healthcare facilities, some of which resulted in casualties among medical workers and civilians.
+By June 2023, about half of Khartoum's 130 medical facilities and all hospitals in West Darfur were out of service.
 By late 2023, about 70% of healthcare facilities in conflict zones had shut down, and by September 2024 roughly 80% of facilities nationwide were no longer functional.
-Direct assaults on healthcare were aggravated by armed actors occupying treatment centres.
+Direct assaults on healthcare were aggravated by armed actors occupying treatment centres and by the looting of medical facilities.
 Many health workers had been killed or displaced, medical supplies had run out, and the few hospitals still functioning faced power cuts and severe logistical difficulties.
+Facilities in areas less affected by fighting are overwhelmed by large numbers of internally displaced people.

 The health system, described as being on the verge of collapse, left nearly two thirds of the population without medical care and gravely undermined the country's capacity to respond to disease outbreaks.
 Besides the large number of people wounded in the conflict, Sudan was also experiencing extensive outbreaks of infectious diseases, which added to the strain on the health system.
 Cases of cholera, malaria, measles, polio and dengue fever had risen sharply.
+Overcrowded refugee camps with inadequate sanitation and scarce resources have contributed to the spread of disease, a situation worsened by interruptions to vaccination programmes and seasonal rains.
+Disease outbreaks in refugee camps led to the deaths of more than 1,200 children in during the first months of the war in 2023.

 The collapse of sanitation and waste management services has further worsened conditions.
 According to the World Health Organization, many areas now lack clean water and basic hygiene facilities, heightening the risk of infectious disease.
 In Khartoum, reports of thousands of unburied bodies have raised fears of epidemic outbreaks, while diseases spread in the aftermath of the fighting.